Indoor Air Quality

 How Can I Test My Home For Radon?

 If the results of your short-term test indicate high levels of radon in your home, please reach out to a certified and licensed radon testing and mitigation contractor.
 They will be able to do more in-depth testing and can recommend radon mitigation techniques to lower the radon levels in your home.
-Click here for a list of licensed radon contractors that do work in Grand County.

 You can search for radon contractor licenses and get more information about radon testing and mitigation using this link.